 Preventive Care Guidelines are located at MolinaHealthcare.com by accessing the Health Resources section within our provider web pages.
-Please use the link below to access the most current guidelines: https://www.molinahealthcare.com/ members/wa/en-us/mem/medicaid/imc/covered/hm/education-programs.aspx.
-We need your help conducting these regular exams in order to meet the targeted State and Federal standards.
-If you have questions or suggestions related to well-child care, please call our Health Education line at (866) 472-9483 (TTY/ TDD: 711).
+Please use the link below to access the most current guidelines at MolinaHealthcare.com/members/wa/en-us/mem/medicaid/imc/covered/hm/education-programs.aspx.
+We need your help conducting these regular exams in order to meet the targeted state and federal standards.
+If you have questions or suggestions related to well-childcare, please call our Health Education line at (866) 472-9483 (TTY/TDD: 711).